Investing 101: A Beginner’s Guide to Building Wealth

 Even with index funds, beginners can trip up.
 Here’s how to stay on track:

-1. Timing the Market: Invest consistently, don’t guess.
+1. Timing the Market: Invest consistently; don’t guess tops and bottoms.

 3. Checking Daily: Review quarterly to stay calm.

-4. Chasing Trends: Stick to diversified index funds.
+4. Chasing Trends: Stick to diversified, low-cost funds.

 6. Inconsistent Investing: Automate contributions.